Datasilk/Kandu/README.md

 * Infinite boards, lists, cards, and checklists.
 * Drag & drop cards from one list to another
 * Archive & permanently delete cards from lists
+* Import lists & cards from Trello by uploading a JSON file

 ---